francofaa/digital-garden-jekyll-template/_wikis/founders/_drafts/outlaws idea sheet.md

+# magic, items

+items as a card: random card is drawn , has inventory value, where it goes in your hand as well

+arcane ward values

+miscasting: roll on a table, tells you each spell's unique miscasting situation

+magic (lore)

+cast bonus: lore + strength or lore + dex, etc

+warnings should be obvious for different locations; lets look at it and i can tell what the difficulty will be and what it can do

+bigger is stronger

+objects for

+wand / focus is a thing to protect you from magic

+you find spell casting focuses , they all look weird : a focus with fire property adds fire to everything

+sentience

+modify the spell with a word from the wand

+ancient tree people that were hunted for their wand stuff

+wands are for young people, staffs are for old people and offer more safety and control, orbs are used for delicate magic casting

+tattoos as magic modifiers to the heroes

+the heroes level up by getting new tattoos or objects to make them starter

+tattoo mutations

+familiars: must be caught, must strike a bargain with, look like animals , come from another plane of existence , look like animals with deformities ; helps you with casting magic

+upgrading weapon: unique weird weapons can be updated, add charms to the end or runes (like in the witcher)

+collaborative world building

 # study mechanic
 create a magical discipline; make a test to gain those spells; study every day ; checks increase in difficulty ; should take a year of in game time ; fibonacci scale of difficulty for